Ms Julie Sera Spray

 Research | Current

-Thesis title: The Experience of Childhood Asthma in New Zealand
+Thesis title: The Practices of Childhood: Coproducing Health in Aotearoa New Zealand

 Supervisors: Assoc.
 Prof. Susanna Trnka, Assoc.
 Prof. Judith Littleton.